nmshd/documentation/_docs_explore/42-transport-layer.md

 Changes on one device are directly synchronized with the backbone and thus communicated to and reflected on other devices.
 The synchronization service (we also call it datawallet service) only adds information to the identity's history.
 Therefore, Enmeshed would even be able to roll back local changes on user errors, as we have a kind of local data versioning across devices with this approach.

-We have a blocking mechanism in place that only one device can update the identity's history on a single point in time.
+We have a blocking mechanism in place that allows only one device to update the identity's history on a single point in time.

 ## Cross-Device Versioning

-The transport layer is also responsible to keep track of the versions used on the actual devices and the possible upgrade of the respective data structures locally and for the device synchronization.
+The transport layer is also responsible for keeping track of the versions used on the actual devices and the possible upgrade of the respective data structures locally and for the device synchronization.

 # Entities